nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index, action, place, date or time is invalid.
+One or more of the given arguments are invalid.

     * 3a1.
 ClientBook shows an error message.